iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/privacy/zcash-protocol.md

 - **Strong fungibility**: All shielded ZEC are cryptographically identical
 - **Decentralized trust**: No trusted parties required for transaction validation

-The evolution from Sprout to Sapling to Orchard demonstrates continuous improvement in efficiency, security, and usability—culminating in Halo 2's elimination of trusted setup requirements.
+The evolution from Sprout to Sapling to Orchard demonstrates continuous improvement in efficiency, security, and usability, culminating in Halo 2's elimination of trusted setup requirements.
 With NU6's activation in late 2024 and ongoing NU6.1 refinements, the protocol continues to mature.

-### 12.2 Privacy in Context
+### 13.2 Privacy in Context

 Zcash exists within a broader ecosystem: